With eye on Downing Street, Boris bets all on Brexit

 "Let me tell you where I've got to, which is that I've made up my mind," he said, revealing that he would push for a "Brexit" and attacking what he described as EU judicial activism and lack of democratic accountability.

-It was his boldest move yet in a long-running game of political chess within the ruling Conservative Party, involving not just Boris and Cameron but also finance minister George Osborne, the mayor's main rival to succeed the prime minister.
+It was his boldest move yet in a long-running game of political chess within the ruling Conservative Party, involving not just Boris and Cameron but also Chancellor George Osborne, the mayor's main rival to succeed the prime minister.

 With Cameron pledging to put his "heart and soul" into the fight to keep Britain in the EU, backed by Osborne and all other serious contenders for the top job, Boris appears to have calculated that it was worth the huge risk of opposing them.